richard-scryber/scryber.core/docs/components/lists_reference.rst

                     ListDefinitionItem def = new ListDefinitionItem();
                     def.Contents.Add(new TextLiteral("Definition for term " + i));

-                    //Setting the item number inset to 100 individually if (i == 5)
+                    //Setting the item number inset to 100 with margins if (i == 5)
                         def.Style.Margins.Left = 100;